swadhinbharat/swadhinbharat.github.io/quotes.md

 - It is possible to commit no mistakes and still lose.
 That is not a weakness.
 That is life.
 - It's Only "Failure" If You Don't Learn From It
 - "Knowledge will give you power, but character respect." - Bruce Lee
-- “Twice the pride double the fall” - Count Dooku
+- "Twice the pride double the fall" - Count Dooku
+- "When you're happy, you enjoy the music but when you're sad, you undestand the lyrics." - Frank Ocean